How Much Is a Rick of Wood

 How Big is a Rick of Wood

-A rick of wood is a unit of measurement for firewood typically used in North America.
+In North America, a rick of wood is a unit of measurement for firewood typically used.
 It is a stack of firewood that measures approximately 4 feet high, 8 feet long, and 4 feet deep.
 However, the size of a rick of wood can vary depending on the region and the person selling the firewood.

 It’s important to note that a rick of wood is different from a cord of wood.
 A cord of wood is a larger unit of measurement that equals 128 cubic feet of stacked firewood.
 Therefore, it would take three ricks of wood to equal one cord green firewood.